mmistakes/minimal-mistakes/_index.md

 - **Cerc -** I started working at Cerc, where I am developing their core technology written in Golang.
 I am gaining a lot of knowledge into `geth` (`go-ethereum`) and other nifty projects in the crypto space.

-  - I have also started working on the `lighthouse`—an open-source client for Ethereum’s Beacon chain.
+  - I am currently working on a new application that keeps track of the Beacon Chain.

 ## Personal

 A few personal updates:

-- **Health and wellness -** I am almost done reading the Omnivores Dilemma, and it has been incredibly eye-opening.
-The book highlights our relationship with food and how it has been grown.
+- **Health and wellness -** I am done reading the Omnivores Dilemma, and it has been incredibly eye-opening.
+The book highlights our relationship with food and how our food is grown.
 Over the last few weeks, I have made a more significant effort to be more mindful of the things I put into my body.
 I have primarily been eating vegetables (that I put in my ninja air fryer) and grass feed meats.

 - **Theodore Roosevelt, An Autobiography by Theodore Roosevelt -** I am reading President Roosevelt’s autobiography, and I must say, it is genuinely marvelous.
 President Roosevelt was a true gentleman with a kind heart and a strong moral compass.
 He has also lived a full life, which is what I am currently reading.